zambal/vaux/README.md

 ```

-## `Vaux.Component` behaviour and `hanlde_state/1` callback
+## Vaux.Component behaviour and `handle_state/1` callback

 Every component implements the `Vaux.Component` behaviour.
-This
+This behaviour
-behaviour requires two functions to be implemented: `handle_state/1` and
+requires two functions to be implemented: `handle_state/1` and `render/1`.
+Both
-`render/1`.
-Both receive a struct that is defined by the `sigil_H/1` macro.
+receive a struct that is defined by the `sigil_H/2` macro.
+This struct contains
-This struct contains all defined attributes, variables and slots as fields.
-The
+all defined attributes, variables and slots.
+The `handle_state/1` function
-`handle_state/1` function allows you to preprocess atributes and setup internal
+allows you to preprocess atributes, setup internal variables, etc. Finally, the
-variables before it's passed to the `render/1` function.
-The `sigil_H/1` macro
+returned struct from `handle_state/1` is passed to the `render/1` function.

-defines `render/1` and also provides an overridable default implementation for
+The `sigil_H/2` macro defines `render/1` and also provides an overridable
-`handle_state/1`.
+default implementation for `handle_state/1`.

 The main idea behind the `handle_state/1` callback is that it allows you to
 keep most complex control flow and data transformations out of the template.